The End of the Day

-The End of the Day (La Fin du jour) is a 1939 French drama film directed by Julien Duvivier and starring Victor Francen, Michel Simon and Louis Jouvet.
+The End of the Day (La Fin du jour) is a 1939 French drama film directed by Julien Duvivier and starring Victor Francen, Michel Simon, Madeleine Ozeray and Louis Jouvet.
 It was shot at the Epinay Studios in Paris and on location around the city as well as at the Château de Lourmarin in Provence.
 The film's sets were designed by the art director Jacques Krauss.

 Plot

 Monsieur St. Clair (Louis Jouvet), an aging romantic leading man, has decided to retire from the stage, but he is broke and goes to an old-age home for elderly actors.
 There he meets the other retired actors, all of whom know each other from having worked the same places over the years.
 One actor, Marny (Victor Francen), is a melancholy soul primarily because years ago his wife left him to have a fling with St. Clair and died of a self-inflicted gunshot wound.
 As an actor Marny was brilliant, but he never got the recognition he deserved, nor anything like the popularity of St. Clair.
 Cabrissade (Michel Simon), the third main protagonist of the film, is a prankster and free spirit who played mostly understudy roles during his career, and never even got the chance to star.

 Being actors they are each full of themselves in their own way.
 However, they are all equally dependent on this charitable retirement home for their support.
 Cabrissade, however, delights in defying the management's rules and playing practical jokes on both staff and residents alike.
 Unknown to him or any resident, the retirement home is nearly bankrupt, and the management plans to close it.

-A 17 year old local barmaid becomes infatuated with St. Clair, who woos her the way he has wooed many others before.
+A 17 year old local barmaid (Madeleine Ozeray) becomes infatuated with St. Clair, who woos her the way he has wooed many others before.
 However, she sees St. Clair only as a famous romantic and not the pompous self-absorbed has-been that he really is.
 Marny, her platonic friend, burns as he watches the girl fall under St. Clair's spell.
 However, when St. Clair comes into some money he leaves her behind and goes to Monte Carlo to blow it all.

 As the retirement home slides downhill, privileges like electricity after 9pm and evening wine are suspended, which prompts Cabrissade to lead a revolt of the residents against the management.
 But as they express their demands for better treatment, the director informs them that the home will be closing and each will be split up and transferred to other homes.
 This is frightening to this group of actors who really have nothing in common with ordinary folk.